gitlabhq/gitlabhq/doc/ci/yaml/README.md

 #### `artifacts:paths`

 You can only use paths that are within the project workspace.
+Wildcards can be used that follow the [glob](https://en.wikipedia.org/wiki/Glob_(programming)) patterns and [filepath.Match](https://golang.org/pkg/path/filepath/#Match).

 To pass artifacts between different jobs, see [dependencies](#dependencies).

 Send all files in `binaries` and `.config`: